AlerianEmperor/Loop-CatMullClark-Subdivision/README.md

 # 3D-Subdivision-Surface
-Implementation of two of the most famous subdivision algorithms: Loops Subdivision and CatMull-Clark Subdivision.
+Implementation of two of the most famous subdivision algorithms: Loops Subdivision for Triangles and CatMull-Clark Subdivision for Quads.
+The techniques in this project can be easily extended to implement other subdivision methods: Butterfly, DooSabin...
+More over, the source code only use hash map instead of the half-edge data structure, making it very easy to understand, and run very fast.

 # Loop Subdivision
 ![Loop_Subdivision_0](https://user-images.githubusercontent.com/93391908/140247603-b556cd3a-32d4-43ca-ab2d-c653c4b42a1e.png)
 ![Loop_Subdivision_1](https://user-images.githubusercontent.com/93391908/140247607-d773a067-560b-4818-88a3-9cda00d87282.png)